YusseffRuiz/Adaptive_RL/README.md

 **To Do:**

-ARS implementation, analysing other state-of-the-art algorithms.
+ARS, TRPO implementation, analysing other state-of-the-art algorithms.

-MyoSuite environment builder and algorithm adaptation for muscles and DoF.
-At the moment, it can only interact with Gymnasium environments.
+Environment class modified for MyoLeg.

 Automatic CPG adding into the environment.
 At the moment, CPG must be added into the env class.
+Environments deployed:
+- Ant-v4
+- Humanoid-v4
+- Walker2d-v4

 Implementation must be directly into the RL class.

 Development and Implementation of Hodgkin-Huxley neurons CPG.

 **Upcoming Features**
-- Integration of Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).
+- Integration of Trust Region Policy Optimization (TRPO).
 - Enhanced support for discrete action spaces.

 **Credit**